top of page

 We believe the ambition and drive of the council and the two local tourism organisations (Destination Queenstown and Lake Wānaka Tourism) really sets a new benchmark for Aotearoa’s visitor economy planning.
 It is a valuable model for achieving the spirit of the New Zealand-Aotearoa Government Tourism Strategy.

-We invite anyone with an interest in the future of tourism to look through Travel to a Thriving Future - Haereka whakamu ki to ao taurikura as a useful example of regenerative destination management planning.
+We invite anyone with an interest in the future of tourism to look through Travel to a Thriving Future - Haereka whakamua ki to ao taurikura as a useful example of regenerative destination management planning.
 Here, we share a few insights flowing out of the work and welcome any comments or feedback you have.

 Understanding 'why' should come first